Visit / The Lumber Heritage Trail

 Architectural Significance

-The Philipsburg Historical Foundation
+Philipsburg Historical Foundation and Town Legacy

-Visiting the John Henry Simler House
+Why Visit the John Henry Simler House?

 Conclusion